apereo/cas/docs/cas-server-documentation/ticketing/Hazelcast-Ticket-Registry.md

 Tokens and tickets that are managed by the Hazelcast ticket registry can be signed and encrypted.

 {% include_cached casproperties.html properties="cas.ticket.registry.hazelcast.crypto" %}

-### TLS Encryption

-You can use the TLS (Transport Layer Security) protocol to establish an encrypted communication across your Hazelcast cluster with key stores and trust stores.
-Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
-Hazelcast provides a default SSL context factory implementation, which is guided and auto-configured by CAS when enabled to use the configured keystore to initialize SSL context.

-<div class="alert alert-info"><strong>Performance</strong><p>
-Under Linux, the JVM automatically makes use of <code>/dev/random</code> for the generation of random numbers.
-If this entropy is insufficient to keep up with the rate requiring random numbers, it can slow down the encryption/decryption since it could block for minutes waiting for sufficient entropy .
-This can be fixed by setting the <code>-Djava.security.egd=file:/dev/./urandom</code> system property.
-Note that if there is a shortage of entropy, this option will not block and the returned random values could theoretically be vulnerable to a cryptographic attack.
-</p></div>

 ## Logging